jtkim00000/lc3-cpu/README.md

 ### Memory
 The LC-3 uses a 64K x 16 SRAM with a 16-bit address space, corresponding to 2^16 = 65,536 memory locations, each location with 16-bit addressability.

 Memory is accessed through the MAR (Memory Address Register) and MDR (Memory Data Register).
 To perform a read, the control unit loads the target address into MAR, asserts `MIO.EN` with `R/W=0`, and waits for the `Ready` signal before loading MDR with the result.
-A write follows the same sequence with `R/W=1` and the write data pre-loaded into MDR through the bus.
+A write follows the same sequence with `R/W=1` and the write data is loaded into MDR through the bus.

 Programs are loaded into memory before the CPU runs using `$readmemh`, starting at address `x3000`.